-In FY 2017 – 2018, Clean Elections Texas Education Fund has been providing a valuable service in our community.
-We met with legislators and other elected officials to educate them regarding voter registration, election security, and gerrymandering.
-We spoke at meetings and events throughout the community to educate the public on campaign finance, and in particular, the public funding option.
+Clean Elections Texas Education Fund has been providing a valuable service in our community.
+We meet with legislators and other elected officials to educate them regarding voter registration, election security, and gerrymandering.
+We speak at meetings and events throughout the community to educate the public on campaign finance, and in particular, the small donor/public funding option and the importance for voting.

-- meeting with Collin County Election Administrator regarding approach to upgrading the voter systems to include hardware, software, training, and security best practices
+• Meeting with Dallas and Collin County Election Administrators regarding upgrading voter systems to include hardware, software, training, and security best practices

-3 sharing information with Dallas and Collin County Commissioners on cybersecurity and recommendations provided by experts in cybersecurity on steps we can take to ensure election cybersecurity
+• Educating Dallas and Collin County Commissioners on cybersecurity and recommendations provided by experts in cybersecurity

-4.encouraging cybersecurity training for all election officials on an ongoing basis
+• Encouraging cybersecurity training for all elections officials on an ongoing basis

 Meeting in Rep Rafael Anchia’s office